bamlab/react-native-app-security/README.md

   "@bam.tech/react-native-app-security",
   {
     "sslPinning": {
-      // The hostname you want to pin, without `https://` "yahoo.com": [
+      // The hostname you want to pin, without `https://`.
+      // yahoo.com and *all its subdomains* will be pinned "yahoo.com": [
         // The public key hashes for the pinned certificates, without a `sha256/` prefix "TQEtdMbmwFgYUifM4LDF+xgEtd0z69mPGmkp014d6ZY=",